Lullabot/lullabot-project/README.md

 ```

 **Memory Bank Support:**
+- Memory bank setup can be handled through the task system
-- If the IDE has a memory bank command, add `memory-bank-command: "command"`
+- Add a `package-install` task for memory bank setup if the IDE supports it
-- If the IDE does not support external memory banks, omit the `memory-bank-command` field
+- If the IDE does not support external memory banks, simply don't include a memory bank task
-- The tool will automatically skip memory bank prompts for IDEs without memory bank commands
+- The tool will automatically skip memory bank prompts for IDEs without memory bank tasks

 **Rules Path:**
 - Rules paths are automatically inferred from the IDE key (e.g., "cursor" → `.cursor/rules`)